 This version of the documentation is NOT an official release.
 You are reading the documentation version which is in active and ongoing development.
-You can change versions on the bottom left of the screen.

 A course with NEST Desktop can be organized for students at different levels of university education.
 The course can be held in a computer lab, allowing for personal interaction with other course participants and tutors.
 Alternatively, the course can be held online, where students use their own computers at home and interact by video chat.
 For both options, NEST Desktop is deployed in a virtual machine that is controlled by the students via a standard web browser.